apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 - **HTTPS stubs**
   This is useful when your API under test can only call HTTPS dependencies.
   The same stub can be invoked via both HTTP and HTTPS.
 To invoke a stub via HTTPS, simply use a different port number. `https://<ApiTestBaseHost>:<MockServerHttpsPort>/some/thing`, like `https://localhost:8099/some/thing`.
-  The HTTPS port number can be changed under the mock server's `Settings` tab.
+  The HTTPS port number can be found and changed under the mock server's `Settings` tab.